kaiyou/ACM/README.md

    per channel (e.g. incremental identifier)

 The rest of the notification is the body.
-Body encoding is delegated to the applicatioN.
+Body encoding is delegated to the application.

-The notification encrypted using AES-GCM and the key provided by the client.
+The notification us encrypted using AES-GCM and the key provided by the client.

 Security
 ========